-Cabin fever?
-Kids climbing the walls?
-Missing those carefree double-kisses from relatives and mere acquaintances?
+Novelty of working from home wearing a little thin?
+Children climbing the walls?
+Missing those carefree double-kisses and bear hugs from relatives and mere acquaintances?

 Or are you feeling something else?
 Whisper it lest she disappear, but might that something actually be the muse descending?

 "An artist is always alone – if he's an artist," said author Henry Miller.
 "No, what the artist needs is loneliness."
-And, as if in agreement, social media pages are awash with news that Shakespeare managed to pen King Lear, Macbeth, and most of Antony and Cleopatra while in quarantine during a plague outbreak.
-(Then again, no Netflix or Instagram to distract him, eh?)
+As if in agreement, the minute lockdown measures kicked in, social media seemed awash with news that Shakespeare managed to pen King Lear, Macbeth, and most of Antony and Cleopatra while in quarantine during a plague outbreak.
+(Then again, no top Netflix TV shows or Amazon Prime Video to distract him, eh?)

 Basically, we've no excuse now.
 Do not pass go, do not collect £200 and do not visit Twitter or Snapchat.
 Read these stories for inspiration, then pick up your instrument.
 Get to work.